 After touring the inside of the capitol, I walked around looking at the monuments dotting the grounds, then headed South.
 I had wanted to go see Ladybird Johnson’s wildflowers, but learned that was two miles beyond bus service.
 So instead, I headed to Zikler Botanical Garden.
 Walking south, I crossed the Colorado River on the Congress Avenue Bridge, known for its large colony of bats during the summer (they are not normally seen until April).
 Then I headed up Barton Springs Road, stopping for an ice cream cone to tide me over till dinner time.
 Along the way, I passed Terry Black’s Barbecue.
 They had five huge cookers going, using split hardwood.
 I talked with one of the pit workers and knew where I was going to go for dinner.
 I head on to the Botanical Gardens, which sit up on a hill overlooking Austin.
 I enjoy the view and the scenery, especially the Japanese garden.
 There were many lovely water features that started at the top of the hill and created cascading creeks flowing down the sides.

 After a few hours of walking through the gardens and some time to write and read, I began my walk back along the river, watching several rowing crews practice on the water.
 Then I cut back over to Barton Springs Road, where I’m shocked at the line at Terry Black’s.
-It’s a 45-minute wait.
+I was told it was a 45-minute wait.
 If folks are waiting that long it must be good, I thought, and joined the line.
 It was.
 I had some of their pork and a brisket, both which were good.
 The banana pudding was passable.

 The sun was setting by the time I was fed.
 I continued back toward the campus several miles away, crossing the river on the Lamar Street bridge.
 I walked fast through a mostly empty city, arriving back at the campus around 8:30 PM.
 Several of those in the seminar had arrived and we talked a bit.
 They had not eaten and decide to go out for dinner while I read a bit before turning in early.
 It had been a good day and I figured I’d walked at least 15 miles.